 Mike DiGioia, a Clearwire spokesman, also declined to comment.

 Sprint and Clearwire formed a joint venture in 2008 that added a portion of Sprint’s airwaves and $3.2 billion in investments from Intel Corp.
-(INTC), Google Inc. (GOOG) and cable companies including Comcast Corp.
-(CMCSA) and Time Warner Cable Inc. (TWC) The venture planned to build a high-speed network to get a lead on rivals Verizon Wireless and AT&T Inc.
+(INTC:US), Google Inc. (GOOG:US) and cable companies including Comcast Corp.
+(CMCSA:US) and Time Warner Cable Inc. (TWC:US) The venture planned to build a high-speed network to get a lead on rivals Verizon Wireless and AT&T Inc.

 Clearwire never lived up to those ambitions, and the project has yet to break even.
 Along the way, partners such as Google and Time Warner Cable have sold their stakes for a fraction of their original value.